faisalmemon/ios-crash-dump-analysis-book/markdown/Preface_body.md

 One day Chris Drake was in town and popped into our office.
 He was the x86 architecture specialist that collaborated with Kimberley Brown to produce the "Panic!" book.
 They arranged a workshop to educate us on SunOS crashes on x86 architecture.
 It was something of a novelty at the time, prior to the remarkable rise of Linux and the GNU/Linux system.

 I remember one time, as an undergraduate student during an Operating Systems lecture, I looked across the room.
 I noticed it was full of Sun Microsystems equipment;  I stared into the Sun logo and dreamed of one day working there.
 It came true.
 So in my workshop on x86 panics, I had another idea.
 One day I would write a book.
 It would be something quite focussed on a single technical problem.
 It would be something that would convey the experiences I had obtained in my career.
 It turns out that came true as well in the book you are reading now!

+## Acknowledgements

+I'd like acknowledge the help and support of my colleagues for writing this book.

+Putting together is work was only possible because it was built upon generously provided open source tools, in particular `pandoc` which made writing the text of the book a pleasure.

+Lastly, I'd like to thank my supportive family whilst I was locked in my study and largely absent.
+Thank you Junghyun, and Christopher.